Governor Generals of India

 Following things were happened during Warren Hastings’ tenure:

-The Act of 1773 approved for setting up of Supreme Court at Calcutta.
+The Act of 1773 authorized the creation of the Supreme Court in Calcutta.

-Founded the administrative system with district collectors, divisional commissioners in charge of revenue and law and order.
+An administrative structure was formed with district collectors, divisional commissioners in charge of tax and law and order.

 First Anglo Maratha War with the treaty of Salbai.